riptl/discord-influx/README.md

 ### History mode

 History mode backfills stats of past messages to InfluxDB for the given guilds and channels.

+This takes a while because Discord's APIs are heavily rate-limited.

 It runs once until the export is complete.
 This operation is idempotent.

 **Targets**